May & Baker

 The Agrochemical Division also contained Environmental Products (amenity horticulture) and Garden Care (retail), the latter being sold to Pan Britannica Industries (Sumitomo Group) in 1991.
 A subsidiary, Hortichem, was based in Ongar.

 In 1986, a survey of the river bed sediments of the River Yare, near Norwich, Norfolk was undertaken by Imperial College, London, and showed significant pollution by mercury and copper with lesser amounts of cadmium, lead and zinc present.
 The pollution was traced to the May and Baker factory at Sweet Briar Road.

 In 1990 the company came under the direct supervision of Rhone-Poulenc, which later merged with Rorer, an American pharmaceutical company, to form Rhone-Poulenc Rorer.

 In 1999 the company was split — the Dagenham site (now just pharmaceuticals), merged with Hoechst and changed the company name to Aventis, removing R&D from the site in July 2000.
 The Norwich site became part of Bayer Agrochemicals.
 The Nigerian subsidiary, bought out in 2002, remains as May & Baker Nigeria plc.

 Later on, a further merger with Sanofi-Synthélabo in 2004 changed the Dagenham site owner to Sanofi-Aventis.
 In 2009 Sanofi-Aventis announced their intention to close the Dagenham plant by 2013.
 Sanofi's plans to turn the former site into a state-of-the-art science park were put in doubt by a lack of funding from London mayor Boris Johnson's Growth Fund.
+The Dagenham site is now occupied by the London East Business and Technical Park.

 Club

-The original works club still exists as The May & Baker Club, and still uses the original M&B logo made using the old symbol for Mercury, surmounted with a five-pointed star.
-They also host a football club of the same name.
+The original works club, The May & Baker Club, used the original M&B logo made using the old symbol for Mercury, surmounted with a five-pointed star.
+They also hosted a football club of the same name.
+The club closed on Monday 3 February 2025, the linked news article includes more details on the club and its facilities.